 - After the certificate director has signed the form, it will be sent to the Graduate College for processing.

-- Submit a non-degree application to the Graduate College.
+- Submit an application to the Graduate College.
 Admission requirements include the following:

 - 4-year bachelor’s degree from a regionally accredited U.S. university/college or equivalent from a non-U.S. institution

 - Ability to manage graduate studies as evidenced by undergraduate performance, current professional responsibilities, and/or similar criteria.

 Click here to apply for the certificate program as a non-degree student.